 Several instructive observations can be made about the medieval insolubilia-literature.

 First, although this article has focused on Liar-type paradoxes, and although the medieval literature did too, it also included other kinds of puzzles.
-For example, where a = ‘b is false’ and b = ‘a is false’, no Liar-type paradox arises; contradiction can be avoided by simply taking one of the two propositions as true and the other as false.
-But medieval logicians regarded such cases as problematic because they require us to assign different truth values to propositions that are semantically exactly alike; there is no reason to pick a as the true proposition rather than b or conversely.
-(See Read 2006) Cases like this, which violate only a kind of semantic “principle of sufficient reason,” were often included under the heading “insolubles.”
-(For example, Buridan, Sophismata VIII.8.)
+For example, (the ‘no’-‘no’ paradox), where a = ‘b is false’ and b = ‘a is false’, no Liar-type paradox arises; contradiction can be avoided by simply taking one of the two propositions as true and the other as false.
+But medieval logicians regarded such cases as problematic because they require us to assign different truth values to propositions that are semantically exactly alike; there is no reason to pick a as the true proposition rather than b or conversely (see Read 2006).
+Cases like this, which violate only a kind of semantic “principle of sufficient reason”, were often included under the heading “insolubles” (for example, Buridan, Sophismata VIII.8).
 A variety of epistemic and pragmatic puzzles were often included as well.
 There is often no attempt, as is usual in present-day literature on the paradoxes, to ignore all the inessentials and focus in on a single paradigmatic case that gets at the kernel of the issue.
 For medieval authors, the issue was a broad one.
 Most did not attempt to give any precise and rigorous characterization of what it takes to be an insoluble.
 Often, the definitions they did give are quite general and include much more than Liar-type paradoxes.
-In contrast, Bradwardine's definition is precise: an insoluble is “a difficult paralogism secundum quid et simpliciter arising from some [speech-] act's reflection on itself with a privative determination.”
-(Bradwardine 2010, §2.1.)
+In contrast, Bradwardine’s definition is precise: an insoluble is “a difficult paralogism secundum quid et simpliciter arising from some [speech-] act’s reflection on itself with a privative determination” (Bradwardine [B-I]: §2.1).

-Second, medieval authors did not have any sense of theoretical “crisis” over insolubles, as modern discussions of the paradoxes often do.
+Secondly, medieval authors did not have any sense of theoretical “crisis” over insolubles, as modern discussions of the paradoxes often do.
 The medievals did not regard the paradoxes as threatening the very foundations of reasoning.
 On the contrary, most authors seem to have regarded them as merely argumentative nuisances, and their main concern was to come up with a way of dealing with them when they arose in disputation.
-No doubt this difference is due to the different contexts in which the discussions emerged.
+No doubt this difference from the reaction to the logical paradoxes in modern logic is due to the different contexts in which the discussions emerged.
 Modern logic is a formalized, systematic discipline, closely tied to the foundations of mathematics; medieval logic, by contrast, was much looser and informal (which of course is not to say it lacked insight), much more tied to the give and take of live academic disputation.

-Third, and related to the second point, most medieval authors thought it was entirely possible to find a completely satisfactory “solution” to insolubles.
+Thirdly, and related to the second point, most medieval authors thought it was entirely feasible to find a completely satisfactory “solution” to insolubles.
 Insolubles were regarded as resting on a straightforward but pernicious fallacy, although authors disagreed over just what the fallacy is.
-William of Ockham, for instance, writes, “As for insolubles, you should know it is not because they can in no way be solved that some sophisms are called insolubles, but because they are solved with difficulty.”
-(Ockham 1974, III-3, 46.)
+William of Ockham, for instance, writes,

-The only medieval author who is known to have departed from this confident view is William Heytesbury, who raises objections against his own view, and then remarks (Heytesbury 1979, p.
-45, emphasis added):
+The only medieval author who is known to have departed from this confident view is William Heytesbury, who raises objections against his own view, and then remarks (Heytesbury [H-OI]: 45, emphasis added):

 Many objections of this sort can be raised against this view, which it would be difficult or impossible to answer to complete satisfaction.